-Amendments to IFRS 9 and IFRS 7: "Contracts Referencing December 18 th January 1st Amendments on IFRS 9 and on IFRS 7 " Contracts Referencing Nature-dependent Electricity".
-Nature-dependent Electricity" In June 2023, the IFRS Interpretations Committee (IFRS IC) considered a request regarding the application of IFRS 9 to physical delivery contracts for the purchase of renewable energy.
-Specifically, IFRS IC considered contracts for the purchase of a non-financial asset when that asset cannot be stored and must be consumed or sold in a short period of purchased and sold.
+Amendments to IFRS 9 and IFRS 7: "Contracts Referencing December 18 th 2024 January 1 st 2027 Amendments on IFRS 9 and on IFRS 7 " Contracts Referencing Nature-dependent Electricity".
+Nature-dependent Electricity" In June 2023, the IFRS Interpretations Committee (IFRS IC considered a request regarding the application of IFRS 9 to physical delivery contracts for the purchase of renewable energy.
+Specifically, IFRS IC considered contracts for the purchase of a non-financial asset when that asset cannot be stored and must be consumed or sold in a short period o time, in accordance with the market structure in which it is purchased and sold.
+Amendments Changes for "Contracts Referencing Nature-depender Electricity" include: Amendments on IFRS 9 - Financial Instruments • The requirements for 'own use' in IFRS 9 have bee amended to include factors that an entity must consider whe applying IFRS 9:2.4 to contracts for the purchase and deliver of renewable electricity.
+Amendments on IFRS 7 - Financial Instruments: Information and IFRS 19 - Subsidiaries without Public Accountability: Disclosures The IASB amends IFRS 7 and IFRS 19 to introduc disclosure requirements for contracts for electricit dependent on nature with certain characteristics.
+The amendments will be effective for annual reportin periods beginning on or after 1 January 2026.
+Earlie application is permitted.